Brenzee/Giraffe360/README.md

 ## How to run project locally

 ### `npm install`
-It will install all the necessary dependencies to run this project.
+Installs all the necessary dependencies to run this project.

 ### `npm start`
-It will start a local server for the project
+Starts a local server for the project